tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 * **Static site generators**: Used to author content and build the web output.
 * **Hosting and deployment options**: Used to build, deploy, and host the web output.
-* **Static CMS platforms**: Combines the above two -- used for authoring, building, and hosting the web output.
+* **Flat-file CMS platforms**: Provides an online GUI for authoring/publishing but content is stored in flat files.

 Note that the tools below are particularly useful for writing and deploying the [non-reference content](docnonref.html) in your project.
 For tools that will read an [OpenAPI specification document](pubapis_swagger_intro.html) and generate interactive reference documentation, see [Other tools to parse and display OpenAPI specs](pubapis_other_openapi_parsers.html).